Punica (poem): Contents

-Hannibal criticizes his troops for failing to take Rome, but Dasius responds with a story about the palladium and how Diomedes gave it to Aeneas when he was founding Livinium, so a dejected Hannibal sacks the temple of Feronia.
+Hannibal criticizes his troops for failing to take Rome, but Dasius responds with a story about the palladium and how Diomedes gave it to Aeneas when he was founding Lavinium, so a dejected Hannibal sacks the temple of Feronia.
 Fulvius attacks Capua and wolves kill the deer of Capys, which portends the city's fall.
 The Capuans resist and the goddess Fides praises loyalty.
 Virrius burns himself alive and the Capuans admit the Romans; Pan saves the city from burning but Taurea kills himself in defiance of the Romans.
 Scipio learns that his father and uncle have died in battle which spurs him visit the Underworld.
 He goes to Cumae where the priestess raises Appius Claudius, who asks for burial (an account of funeral customs follows).
 The Sibyl's ghost prophesies Scipio's success and discusses the ten gates of the underworld, each associated with a type of death, the ghosts of the wicked and allegories, the tree of evil birds, and the palace of judgment.
 Scipio speaks to Pomponia, his mother, who tells him that his real father is Jupiter.
 His father tells him about virtue and warns him about Carthaginians.
 His uncle describes his own death.
 Paulus calls for vengeance and hears about his burial.
 He speaks to Hannibal's father who praises his son.
 In the throng, Scipio speaks to Alexander who advises him to virtue and swift action.
 Scipio then meets Homer and asks for a poet of his deeds to match Homer; he then views the Greek heroes and comes to a catalog of Roman women.
 He sees the souls of Sulla, Marius, and Pompey preparing to ascend and then learns from the Sibyl of Hannibal's fate.